-Let’s look at what you can do about it and how to get out of debt faster.
+Since bad credit affects you in many ways, let’s look at what you can do about it and how to get out of debt faster.

-As much as it might pain you to hear, but not using your credit cards while trying to get out of debt is a smart start.
+As much as it might pain you to hear, but not using your credit cards while trying to get out of debt fast is a smart start.
 Unless you don’t carry a balance and your debt exists somewhere else, then putting an end to credit card use would be wise.